My choice of operating system

 In the past, before the crazy political maneuverings of Red Hat and their systemd "world Linux domination plans", Debian was my absolute favorite Linux distribution to deploy, both on servers and on workstations.
 I really loved Debian, both because of the great community (back then, Debian was 100% community driven, not affected by big corporate tech agendas) and because of the philosophy of the project.

-Now, I am not mentioning the systemd part as a way of saying that I don't like Debian because of systemd, that's NOT what I am saying!
+I am not mentioning the systemd part as a way of saying that I don't like Debian because of systemd, that's NOT what I am saying!
 I mention the systemd problem because that was when, according to my observations and understanding, that the Debian developers and the Debian community was split.
 A lot of people got hurt, and several of Debian's major contributors (through many years of hard work) left the project, and that was when, what I call, the "decline" of Debian began.

 I think it's important to understand that the split was not really about systemd, even though systemd was what caused the problem to begin with.
 The split was more about how the traditional democratic process of running Debian was "hijacked", and how a huge part of the community was simply ignored.

-NOTE!
-You have to dig into the mailing list archives yourself if you want to understand what really happened, but for historical reasons I have provided the message that was sent to the DNG mailing list on November, 27, 2014 to announce the Debian fork.
+You have to dig into the mailing list archives if you want to understand what really happened, but for historical reasons I have provided the message that was sent to the DNG mailing list on November, 27, 2014 to announce the Debian fork.

 One of the technical reasons for my decision to run with Debian back then was the development of the apt-get package manager - which I absolutely loved.
 At the time the RPM package format was the dominating format in the Linux world, but it presented a real challenge with its dependency hell.
-Debian solved that greatly with apt-get
+Debian solved that greatly with apt-get and I never looked back.

-NOTE!
 I believe that it is important to understand that there is a major difference between a Linux distribution that is mainly run by a tech company and a distribution that is developed 100% by a true open source and free software driven community.

-For example, OpenBSD is a 100% community driven project that takes great care of not being affected by corporate tech agendas, the same goes for FreeBSD.
-Companies can contribute financially and with code, and occasionally they hire one or more of the developers if they need some specific software developed for the platform, but they cannot effect the course of the project or change things.
-OpenBSD is made for the developers, by the developers, and you can then use it as well.
+For example, both OpenBSD and FreeBSD are 100% community driven projects that takes great care of not being affected by corporate tech agendas.
+Companies can contribute financially and with code, which they do, and occasionally they hire one or more of the developers if they need some specific software developed for the platform, but they cannot effect the course of the project or change things.
+BSD is made for the developers, by the developers, and you can then use it as well.
 Debian used to be like that too, but eventually big tech managed to influence the decision making process, and well, in my personal and humble opinion, Debian stopped being Debian.

-I want to point out that I actually like the init part of systemd, and I can even succumb to the binary format of the journal, what I really don't like is all the rest of systemd.
+I want to point out that I actually like the init part of systemd, and I can even succumb to the binary format of the journal, what I don't like is all the rest of systemd.
 Had systemd stayed an init system, which it originally was released as, that would be fine with me.
-All the rest of systemd is, whether you choose to look at it as a bunch of independent subsystems, such as Lennart Poettering tried to sell it, or one huge blob, the fact of the matter is that it (as predicted by the "resistance movement") has all its big tech agenda tentacles deeply integrated into everything, and now that Microsoft has hired Lennart, they are already beginning to effect the course of Linux in profound ways.
-The Open letter to the Linux world by Christopher Barry is still a really good and relevant rant about systemd that I highly recommend reading.
+All the rest of systemd is, whether you choose to look at it as a bunch of independent subsystems, such as Lennart Poettering tries to sell it, or one huge blob, the fact of the matter is that it now has all its big tech agenda tentacles deeply integrated into everything, and now that Microsoft has hired Lennart, they are already beginning to effect the course of Linux in even more profound ways (this was originally predicted by the "resistance movement to systemd").

 As mentioned on the Arch Wiki: